 Regular review of your actions and projects is central to making sure the GTD methodology works.
-OmniFocus has a built-in Review mode that makes reviewing simple.
-You'll see projects sorted by the order in which they need review.
+OmniFocus has a built-in Review command that can be added to the toolbar or chosen from the Perspectives menu.
+Choose it to group your projects by the order in which they need review.
 This includes projects that have no actions known as Stalled projects.
 Give each project a once-over to make sure it still represents your goals, and adjust it if necessary.
-Then, select it and use the Mark Reviewed button.
+Then, select it and use the Mark Reviewed command (available as a toolbar button and as a command in the Edit menu).
 Like Inbox processing, it is good to establish a time to do this regularly without distraction.
 In this system, it is recommended to do this weekly.
 (See the GTD Weekly Review chart for more on reviewing.)

-Review Templates
+14 Review Templates